Private emails and meetings helped SNP government 'dodge' official records, former minister claims

 NHS Tayside breast cancer probe

+Meanwhile, our investigation shed further light on the wider culture of government record keeping.

-Meanwhile, our investigation found there is also no official record of any communications for six months between then-Health Secretary Jeane Freeman and those most closely involved in responding to an NHS Tayside breast cancer scandal.
+We found there is no official record of any communications for six months between then-Health Secretary Jeane Freeman and those most closely involved in responding to an NHS Tayside breast cancer scandal.

+This crisis, which was investigated in a DC Thomson documentary which you can watch here, became public in April 2019.

-The crisis first became public in April 2019 after it was revealed around 200 women were given lower doses of chemotherapy drugs without their knowledge in an attempt to reduce harmful side effects.
+Nearly 200 breast cancer patients in Tayside were given lower doses of chemotherapy drugs by their doctors.

-Patients, families, the doctors involved and former NHS Tayside board members believe there has been a cover-up over a controversial report that stated patients were put at a 1-2% increased risk of their cancer coming back.

 It also claims she made no contact with associate medical director Peter Stonebridge or Dr David Dunlop – who was at the time the government’s senior medical officer for oncology – between March 2019 and September 17 the same year.

-The response states: “The Scottish Government does not have the information you have asked for because Jeane Freeman, the Cabinet Secretary for Health and Sport, had not corresponded with the mentioned individuals during the given date range.”
+The government told us: “The Scottish Government does not have the information you have asked for because Jeane Freeman, the Cabinet Secretary for Health and Sport, had not corresponded with the mentioned individuals during the given date range.”

 NHS Tayside told us it has records of nine correspondences between Freeman and Archibald during those dates but none related to breast cancer treatment.